 Andy Sherry can arguably be called a pioneer of Shotokan Karate in the United Kingdom.
-He is currently ranked as a 9th Dan, with over fifty years training in the style of Shotokan.
-His passion and dedication epitomizes all that is good in Karate.
+He is currently ranked as a 9th Dan, with over fifty years of training in the style of Shotokan.
+His passion and dedication epitomize all that is good in Karate.

 Andrew William Sherry was born on 9 July 1943 in Liverpool, England.
 At school he was fascinated by Japanese martial arts, reading everything he could find.
 He took an early interest in Judo and Jujitsu.

 Sherry’s martial arts training began at the Alpha Jujitsu School of Jack Britten in 1956.
-Britten, a veteran of World War One, was known as a colorful character.
-By 1961 Sherry had attained the rank of orange belt in Britten’s school.
+Britten, a veteran of World War One, was known as a colourful character.
+By 1961 Sherry had attained the rank of an orange belt in Britten’s school.

 Sherry officially joined the BKF Liverpool dojo on 9 June 1961, although he had already been training with Gille for some two years.
 He was dedicated to his training and would take every opportunity to increase his knowledge.
 He made frequent trips to train at Bell’s London dojo.

-At the time the BKF were affiliated to Yoseikan Karate and no Japanese instructors were residing in the UK.
+At the time the BKF was affiliated with Yoseikan Karate and no Japanese instructors were residing in the UK.
 This meant Sherry (and others) would travel to travel to Paris to train with Tetsuji Murakami.
 Murakami, a gifted martial artist, would eventually reside in the UK and teach for the BKF.

 April of 1965 marked a pivotal moment in British Karate history.
 The Japan Karate Association (JKA) sent four of their top instructors to give a series of Karate demonstrations across Britain, starting in London.
 The visiting instructors were Taiji Kase, Hirokazu Kanazawa, Keinosuke Enoeda and Hiroshi Shirai.
 On 23 April the four instructors gave a Karate masterclass at the St. George’s Hall, Liverpool.
 All who witnessed the demonstration were in awe at the skill level on display.
 Sherry along with other Liverpool dojo members witnessed the display.

-In 1965 the BKF ceased its association with Yoseikan Karate and became affiliated to the JKA.
+In 1965 the BKF ceased its association with Yoseikan Karate and became affiliated with the JKA.
 Hirokazu Kanazawa became the resident instructor of the BKF London dojo.
-In June of that year he visited the Liverpool BKF dojo for the first time.
+In June of that year, he visited the Liverpool BKF dojo for the first time.
 All who trained with him were in awe of his technical and teaching ability.
-Sherry was among the students who trained with him daily during his week long visit.
+Sherry was among the students who trained with him daily during his week-long visit.
 Kanazawa visited a month later for a week.
 Again Sherry did not miss the opportunity to train with the JKA master.

 Kanazawa also taught at two residential courses run on behalf of the BKF.
 The first course was held at Grange Farm, located in Chigwell, Essex.
 The second course was held at Lilleshaw Hall in Shropshire.
 Sherry attended both courses.

-In September of 1965 Kanazawa traveled to the Red Triangle dojo for a third time.
-On the final day of his visit he conducted a grading in which Sherry and Joseph Chialton were graded to 2nd kyu, making them the senior grades at the Liverpool dojo.
+In September of 1965, Kanazawa travelled to the Red Triangle dojo for the third time.
+On the final day of his visit, he conducted a grading in which Sherry and Joseph Chialton were graded to 2nd kyu, making them the senior grades at the Liverpool dojo.

 The 1st KUGB Championships were held at the Alexandra Palace on 22 July 1967.
 Sherry and his teammates from the Liverpool Red Triangle Club dominated the event.
 Sherry won the kata event, performing the kata Empi.
 The Liverpool dojo won the team kumite title.
 The team consisted of Sherry, Allan Smith, Bob Poynton, John Ashton and Terry O’Neill.

-Sherry successfully transitioned from being a competitor to being coach and manger of the KUGB National Team.
-With superb karateka like Frank Brennan he led the KUGB to victory at the 1990 World Shotokan Karate Championships, held in Sunderland, England.
+Sherry successfully transitioned from being a competitor to being a coach and manager of the KUGB National Team.
+With superb karateka like Frank Brennan, he led the KUGB to victory at the 1990 World Shotokan Karate Championships, held in Sunderland, England.
 His team defeated a Japanese team from the JKA that contained the likes of Masao Kagawa.
 The feat was repeated the following year.
-In 2007 under his guidance the England Squad won European and World titles.
+In 2007 under his guidance, the England Squad won European and World titles.

 With the KUGB growing from strength to strength, Sherry was elected to the position of Chairman of the KUGB.
 This is a position he still holds.

 Following the death of his friend and mentor, Keinosuke Enoeda in 2003, Sherry assumed the position of Chief Instructor of the KUGB.
-The following yer he was awarded his 8th Dan by the KUGB.
+The following year he was awarded his 8th Dan by the KUGB.
 He had had previously been awarded his 6th Dan by the late Masatoshi Nakayama.
-In 2013 he was awarded is 9th Dan, making him one of the highest ranked Shotokan practitioners in the United Kingdom.
+In 2013 he was awarded his 9th Dan, making him one of the highest-ranked Shotokan practitioners in the United Kingdom.